algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 Additionally, a further security measure is being implemented in the device by:

-- implementing a sonorous signal when the battery state is at 15%, to notify the user the battery state is criticaly low;
+- implementing a sonorous signal when the battery state is at 15%, to notify the user the battery state is critically low;
 - sending a notification informing of the state of the device.
-The sound would also become more frequent when the battery level would be under 5%.
+The sound would also become more frequent when the battery level would be under 5%, there will be a sound of 0.5 seconds separated by 0.5 seconds of blank.

 | Pros       | Cons |
 ----------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|